This particular drink recipe has helped with my digestion problems in a great way.

 As a side benefit, ginger seems to have a warming effect: my hands and feet have been staying toasty warm even when there’s a winter chill in the air!

-How to Make Fresh Ginger Tea for Digestion Problems
+Fresh Ginger Tea for Digestion Problems

 - 1 tablespoon fresh grated or thinly sliced ginger